-Subsequent to the audit period, the city established a stacked-hybrid pension plan in 2016 known as Plan 16 for employees represented by AFSCME District Council 33.
+During the audit period, the city established a stacked-hybrid pension plan in 2016 known as Plan 16 for employees represented by AFSCME District Council 33.
 Benefits under Plan 16 are similar to Plan 87 except employees participating in Plan 16 receive a defined benefit capped at \$50,000 of pensionable earnings.
-All earnings above \$50,000 are subject to voluntary participation in a defined contribution plan requiring additional contributions by the member.
+All earnings above \$50,000 are subject to a voluntary participation in a defined contribution plan requiring additional contributions by the member.
+Effective January 1, 2019, the Stacked Hybrid Cap is increased from \$50,000 to \$65,000.

-As of June 30, 2016, selected benefit provisions for police officers reported in the plan's actuarial valuation report are as follows:
+As of June 30, 2018, selected benefit provisions for police officers reported in the plan's actuarial valuation report are as follows: